Understanding Eyelid Lumps and Cysts

 Q: How do I book a consultation?

-A: Contact The Eye Clinic at Kelsall Surgical Centre by phone at [insert clinic number] or via our online enquiry form to schedule a personalised consultation.
+A: Contact The Eye Clinic at Kelsall Surgical Centre by phone here or via our online enquiry form to schedule a personalised consultation.